WayFASTER: a Self-Supervised Traversability Prediction for Increased Navigation Awareness

 \section{Introduction}

 Robots can play a crucial role in performing demanding and hazardous tasks in outdoor environments, including agriculture, construction, mining, and remote area exploration.
-However, ensuring safe navigation in such challenging terrains requires that robot is able to to discern traversable paths.
-Heuristic-based methods of determining traversability present considerable difficulties in their design and are prone to generating false positives, particularly in outdoor settings where the appearance of geometric traversability does not always align with practical traversability, such as for tall grass, muddy terrains and snow \cite{gasparino2022wayfast,kahn2021badgr}.
+However, ensuring safe navigation in such challenging terrains requires that the robot can discern traversable paths.
+Heuristic-based methods of determining traversability present considerable difficulties in their design and are prone to generating false positives, particularly in outdoor settings where the appearance of geometric traversability does not always align with practical traversability, such as for tall grass, muddy terrains, and snow \cite{gasparino2022wayfast,kahn2021badgr}.

-Learning-based methods provide a compelling alternative to determine traversability based on robot's own experience \cite{kahn2021badgr,howard2006towards,kim2006traversability,wellhausen2020safe,miki2022learning}.
-However, learning traversability in an effective way can be a big challenge in the supervised-learning setting, since large amount of annotated data is usually required to train the network models \cite{valada2017adapnet,loquercio2018dronet,chiang2019learning}.
+Learning-based methods provide a compelling alternative to determine traversability based on the robot's own experience \cite{kahn2021badgr,howard2006towards,kim2006traversability,wellhausen2020safe,miki2022learning}.
+However, effectively learning traversability can be a big challenge in the supervised-learning setting, since a large amount of annotated data is usually required to train the network models \cite{valada2017adapnet,loquercio2018dronet,chiang2019learning}.
 Existing methods have tried to avoid the need for manually annotated data by using heuristics such as collisions, robot attitude, or bumpiness to determine traversability labels \cite{kahn2021badgr}.
-However this essentially heuristic approach is limiting since it relies on an human expert's judgment to define thresholds to what is appropriate for navigation.
+Yet, this essentially heuristic approach is limiting since it relies on a human expert's judgment to define thresholds to what is appropriate for navigation.
 Moreover, these heuristics are difficult to design and could lead to wrong labels.
 For example, many untraversable terrains, such as snow, sand, or mud are not bumpy, and bumpiness cost would be easily misinterpreted as traversability.